HackAndPwn/HackAndPwn.github.io/_posts/2020-05-23-windows-7-esu-patching.md

 The goal is to keep this list updated as changes are introduced.
 Please reach out to me via [X](https://twitter.com/HackAndPwn) or [GitHub](https://github.com/HackAndPwn) if there is an update that is missing, if there is an update in this list that you feel may not be needed, or if there are any other questions or feedback.

-### Update 2024-11-18
+### Update 2025-01-01
-* Added a note about the retirement of Windows 7 x86 patches.
-* Replaced October 2024 Monthly Update (KB5044356) with November 2024 Monthly Update (KB5046687).
+* Replaced November 2024 Monthly Update (KB5046687) with December 2024 Monthly Update (KB5048695).
-* Replaced October 2024 .NET Framework 4.8 Update (KB5044027) with November 2024 .NET Framework 4.8 Update (KB5046258).
-* Updated Microsoft ECC Root Certificate Authority 2017.crl.
-* Updated MicRooCerAut_2010-06-23.crl.
-* Updated Microsoft ECC Product Root Certificate Authority 2018.crl.
-* Updated Microsoft ECC TS Root Certificate Authority 2018.crl.
-* Updated Microsoft RSA Root Certificate Authority 2017.crl.
-* Updated Microsoft EV ECC Root Certificate Authority 2017.crl.
-* Updated Microsoft EV RSA Root Certificate Authority 2017.crl.
+* Updated Microsoft Time Stamp Root Certificate Authority 2014.crl.

 For previous updates to this post, see [Windows 7 ESU Patching Changelog](https://hackandpwn.com/windows-7-esu-patching-changelog/).